Explore potential ways to acquire TAE Technologies stock before the IPO. Accredited investors can access select pre-IPO companies at Equitybee.

 The company produces scientific papers to back its technology and progress and has attracted significant venture capital investors.

 However, a commercially viable product may be at least a decade away, and much work must be completed to prove it can make money from fusion power.
-However, it may find revenue sources in proprietary technology developed for its prototypes.
+It may find revenue sources in proprietary technology developed for its prototypes.

 Here’s a video to help explain how the TAE Technologies fusion reactor works: